RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

  [Working with your playbooks on GitHub](#working-with-your-playbooks-on-github)

 # Working with your playbooks on GitLab
-This is for students who use GitLab, which is part of the lab environment.

 :boom: First step, with your web browser, go to the GitLab server: https://$gitlab_server and login with gitlab user and the password provided to you at the start of the lab.

 GitLab is an open core software which provides both provides a git server and a place where you can collaborate easily around the code put in git.